 Meet Ann Patterson

-After four decades of steadfast service to IACS, current director Nancy Roncketti will embark on a much-deserved retirement.
-She will hand over the reins to our new executive director, Ann Patterson on May 2.
-Ann was selected by the IACS board of directors after completing an in-depth search and selection process.
-We are excited by the new perspective and expertise she will bring to the table.
+After four decades of steadfast service to IACS, former executive director Nancy Roncketti embarked on a much-deserved retirement.
+On May 1, 2022, she handed over the reins to our new executive director, Ann Patterson.
+Ann was selected by the IACS board of directors after an in-depth search and selection process, bringing a new perspective and expertise to the table.

 Ann comes to us with 30+ years of leadership experience, including 19 years in nonprofit management.
 She is well-practiced in small staff environments and adept at fulfilling the variety of roles often needed in nonprofits.
 She skillfully manages the big picture, but is also willing to go deep into the weeds when needed.

 “I manage from a philosophy that to be successful, a team works together,” says Ann.
 “That means everyone, including upper management, pitches in where necessary to get the job done.”

 Ann began her career as a visual information specialist for the federal government, but soon broadened her skillset to include all aspects of marketing and communications.
 She worked as a marketing specialist at PricewaterhouseCoopers LLP, then as an alliance marketing and business development manager at Ernst & Young Technologies.

 In 2002, Ann joined BITS/Financial Services Roundtable, further expanding her expertise to include managing operations, member recruitment and retention, communications, media relations, events and critical liaisons with C-suite executives at some of the largest U.S. financial institutions.
 As vice president, Ann played an integral role in safeguarding banking protections for consumers.